Avirup-301294/Avirup-301294/README.md

 ### :man_technologist: About Me :

-- :telescope: I’m working as a Software Engineer and contributing to backend for building web applications.
+- :telescope: I’m working as a Solutions Engineer in Amazon and contributing to backend for building web applications in my free time.

-- :seedling: Exploring Automation with Python and Selenium.
+- :seedling: Keen to Automation in Python and Selenium.

-- :zap: In my free time, I solve problems on Leetcode and learn new techs.
+- :zap: I like to do problems on Leetcode/GFG and learn new techs.

 ### :hammer_and_wrench: Languages and Tools :